 5. Take a tablespoon of yellow mustard.
 This one may sound a little “out there,” but it does seem to work!
 Mustard contains acetic acid, which prompts the body to produce more acetylcholine, the chemical that motor neurons release in order to activate (de-cramp) the muscles.

-But we all know the old adage “prevention is better than cure.”
+But we all know the old adage “prevention is better than a cure.”
 How can you prevent nighttime leg cramps?
 Try any number of these five easy rituals and see if you can banish painful cramping for good.

 1. Enjoy a warm bath before bed, or apply a heat pack to problem areas before you go to sleep.